 This behavior among wild animals is more common in mountainous regions.
 But science-backed studies to prove that wolves and dogs can detect the weather are still lacking.

-- Pigs
+Pigs

 Scientists from the University of Georgia and Warnell School of Forestry and Natural Resources studied the migration of wild pigs in the US.
-They discovered that hogs choose their habitat in South Carolina and Savannah River depending on the weather.
+They discovered that hogs choose their habitat in South Carolina and the Savannah River depending on the weather.

 Pigs need water to stay cool because they cannot control their body temperatures properly.
 A drop in pressure and a spike in temperature also make the hogs remain in one place.

-- Rabbits
+Rabbits

-There are many weather folklores about rabbits, and none of them are 100% accurate.
+There are many weather folklore about rabbits, and none of them are 100% accurate.
 The most famous saying is that bunnies abound when Easter is around.
 That’s why Easter posters and decorations are primarily rabbits!

-Another proverb goes, when rabbits seek shelter in lowlands, there is an upcoming winter.
+Another proverb goes when rabbits seek shelter in lowlands, there is an upcoming winter.
 Some also believe that rabbits hide in the woods when severe weather conditions happen.
 In October, you’ll know that winter will be long and extreme when rabbits are fat.

-- Bees and Butterflies
+1. Bees and Butterflies

 A study in 2016 found that bees spend a longer time outside their hives before it rains than when the weather is stable and fair.
 The researchers attached tags to worker bees in separate packs to compare their activities.

 The same is true for butterflies, but scientist Edward Lorenz observed more.
-He thought that the flapping of butterfly’s wings in Brazil could predict a Texas tornado.
-The theory caused several debates, making scientists ask whether small events can predict the weather.
+He thought that the flapping of a butterfly’s wings in Brazil could predict a Texas tornado.

-- Ladybugs
+Ladybugs

 Ladybugs are one of the loveliest insects because of their color.
 Who knew they could also help predict the weather?

-- Spiders
+Spiders

 You might notice more house spiders and more enormous webs when the season gets colder.
 The evidence for this observation is weak, but most of us know that spiders appear more during certain months.